 3)Practice Management Software: A practice management system is a type of software that enhances practice efficiency, professional satisfaction for doctors, and streamlined delivery of patient care.
 These types of software systems usually manage the registration, scheduling, patient tracking, accounting, and reporting across a single managed workflow for all departments.
 A single platform is then enabled to collect payments on all patient accounts.

 4)Clinical Decision Support Systems: Clinical decision support tools are developed to assimilate large volumes of patient and treatment-related data.
-These systems then process this data, categorize them and automate the suggestion of the next possible course of action for patients' treatment and diagnosis.
-They provide prompts and reminders to assist the implementation of evidence-based clinical guidelines at care delivery.
+These systems then process this data, categorize them, and automate the suggestion of the next possible course of action for patients' treatment and diagnosis.
+They provide prompts and reminders to assist in the implementation of evidence-based clinical guidelines at care delivery.

 ALSO READ: 3 Key Areas Where IoMT (Internet of Medical Things) can Augment Healthcare Services